A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

 ### General Notes and Advice

-Apply (double) [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or (double) [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate to suit the capabilities of your party.
-Note that double elite is closer to 3 additional levels rather than 2, unless their main thing is a now innefective incapacitation effect.
+Apply [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate to suit the capabilities of your party.
 If they are finding it hard going then liberally apply weak templates or remove minions.
 If they are breezing through, then liberally apply elite templates or add minions.